LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/en/main.md

 web-based flow thanks to which the app is granted a token to perform a set of specific operations on behalf of the user (e.g. creating posts, follow a user, get the subscription timeline).

-This method is recomended because:
+This method is recommended because:

 - your username/password never go outside browser and remain unknown to all third-party subjects (including the Raccoon app);